socomsystems/documentation/admin_manual/maintenance/package_upgrade.rst

 **All other distros**
 Go to https://docs.snapcraft.io/installing-snapd/6735
 Type the command to install snapd
-Install Nextcloud $ sudo snap install nextcloud
+Install cyfrSpaces $ sudo snap install nextcloud

 1st login
 ---------

-After a successful install, assuming you and the device on which it was installed are on the same network, you should be able to reach the Nextcloud installation by visiting .local in your browser.
+After a successful install, assuming you and the device on which it was installed are on the same network, you should be able to reach the cyfrSpaces installation by visiting .local in your browser.
 If your hostname is localhost or localhost.localdomain, like on an Ubuntu Base device (IoT), nextcloud.local will be used instead.